 Facts and Figures

-- The three leading nations of origin for both our students and scholars are China, South Korea and India.
+• The three leading nations of origin for both our students and scholars are China, India, and South Korea.

 For more detailed information about faculty, student and partner engagement abroad, explore the Emory University Global Engagement Map.
 This map is maintained by Emory Global Engagement (EGE), and it provides data visualization of Emory's international reach and institutional impact.